plang85/plang85.github.io/_posts/2017-09-18-ditch-deterministic-computations.md

 ---
 layout: post
-title:  "We need to ditch deterministic computation in reservoir simulation"
+title:  "The future of reservoir simulation"
-subtitle:  "What numerical simulation frameworks can learn from neural network applications, and why we can't really be agile before then"
+subtitle:  "What physics-based frameworks can learn from neural network applications, and why we can't really conquer agility before then"
 date:   2017-09-18
 categories: opinion simulation
 ---

 :construction: not nearly finished with this one :construction:

 I guess for this one I have to stress that opinions expressed here are my own, and that they do not necessarily represent those of my employer.
-(People seem to do that - it must not be clear.)
+(This must not be clear.)

 In short, this is about changing our expectation of simulator results towards